 First Semester (September, October and November):

-- Leadership Beyond the Club — a basic overview of district, tri-district, zone and international structures of Rotary
+- Leadership Beyond the Club — a basic overview of district, zone and international structures of Rotary

 - Understanding and Utilizing The Rotary Foundation — an orientation to the programs of TRF, how they relate to Rotary International, and how they can be accessed and utilized by Rotary clubs to accomplish their goals